Infomaker/writer-format/newsml/newsitem/im-newsitem-spec.md

 The XML variant used [IPTC NewsML G2 2.20](https://iptc.org/standards/newsml-g2/).

 ## Revision history
+* 1.10  Removed "subject" elements since it was duplicating information found in corresponding "link" element.
+The use of these "subject" elements only make implementation of plugins more complex.
+Also removed "link[@type=x-im/user]/data/email" and "link[type=x-im/category]/data/path" since that information does not need to be indexed and can/should be retrieved from the entity it refers to.
 * 1.9   Removed "data/cars" from link[@type=x-im/topic].
 This information, i.e. "cars", is not stored on the conceptItem any longer.
 * 1.8   Changed object[type="x-im/lifetime"] to object[type="x-im/newsvalue"].
 Moved newsprio to object[type="x-im/newsvalue"]/score.
 Removed "element" wrapping a block "object", i.e. allowed for element and object to be siblings.
 Added missing "id" to object[type="x-im/newsvalue"].
 * 1.7   Rename document from im-newsml-spec.md to im-newsitem-spec.md.